 The humble spoon gave way to dessert spoons, place spoons, soup spoons, both clear and cream, spoons for ice cream, sorbet and parfait, plus bouillon, citrus, egg, confection, claret and demitasse spoons.
 Knives evolved into luncheon knives, steak knives, fish knives, butter spreaders, knives for fruit, and more specifically, for oranges.
 And forks were created, large and small, for salads, fish, pastry, pie, pickles, oysters, bird, lettuce, shrimp cocktail, terrapin, ramekin puddings, strawberries and shellfish, to name but a few.

-Dining etiquette has been around since the time of the Egyptians, when the first written code of etiquette was introduced in The Instruction of Ptahhotep which was written during the reign of Pharaoh DjedkareIsesi in 2414-2375 BC.
-Romans followed suit, with rules about seating and beverage placement.
+Dining etiquette has been around since the time of ancient Egyptians, when the first written code of etiquette was introduced in The Instruction of Ptahhotep which was written during the reign of Pharaoh DjedkareIsesi in 2414-2375 BC.
+Romans followed suit after the ancient Egyptians, with rules about seating and beverage placement.

 As centuries passed, new rules were adopted with the introduction of new foods, new flatware utensils and the emergence of the middle or merchant class.
 This new social status impelled the people of nobility to create strictures on middle class banquets, just as sumptuary laws governed who could wear what clothing.